Heat your home and generate electricity with a micro-CHP unit

 This is the most proven technology.
 These are essentially, and sometimes literally, truck diesel engines modified to run on natural gas or heating oil, connected directly to an electrical generator.
 Heat is then taken from the engine’s cooling water and exhaust manifold.
 The engines can have a higher electrical efficiency than a Stirling engine but are larger and are not currently available for the normal domestic market.

-This is also new to the market in the UK and globally.
 Fuel cells work by taking energy from fuel at a chemical level rather than burning it.
-The technology is still at developmental stage and not widely available to consumers.
+Although the technology is still not widely available to consumers, there are some units that are commercially available in the UK.
+We recommend to check the MCS product list for certified products.

 We've got lots more information and advice about renewable energy and energy saving in our blogs.Check out our blogs